Dimon-dudka/Kladovka-Manager/README.md

 ## App versions:
 - V 1.0 - 24.08.2023, Release version
 - V 1.1 - 15.11.2023 New fiches, and bug fix.
 Added the ability to change the position of items in the warehouse.
 Added the ability to go to the warehouse action menu immediately after its creation.
-Speed boost(in some places now are used the move semantics)
+Speed boost(in some places now used the move semantics)